cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/SecurityTools.md

   - dive into configuration details of a resource at any point in time.

 - <font color=red> change management </font>
-  - <font color=blue> audit, evaluate, and monitor changes and Aconfigurations </font> of AWS resources.
+  - <font color=LightSlateBlue> audit, evaluate, and monitor changes and Aconfigurations </font> of AWS resources.
   - track resource inventory and changes.
   - review changes in configurations and relationships between AWS resources
   - dive into detailed resource configuration histories,
-  - provides an <font color=blue> AWS resource inventory, configuration history, and configuration change notifications </font> to <font color=red> enable security and regulatory compliance </font>
+  - provides an <font color=LightSlateBlue> AWS resource inventory, configuration history, and configuration change notifications </font> to <font color=red> enable security and regulatory compliance </font>
-  - allows to <font color=blue> automate the evaluation of recorded configurations </font> against desired configurations.
+  - allows to <font color=LightSlateBlue> automate the evaluation of recorded configurations </font> against desired configurations.

 - <font color=red> compliance auditing </font>
   - determine your overall compliance against rules/configurations specified in your internal guidelines.